LucasDelfino92/morrowindsharp/mw#.md

 [**Smart Journal**](https://www.nexusmods.com/morrowind/mods/47492)
 Adds several new options for the journal and quest pages.
+- Only install the **abotSmartJournal103* file under Old Files.

+> The latest release has an annoying bug where an empty extra line is added on the messagebox whenever your journal is updated.

 [**Consistent Keys**](https://www.nexusmods.com/morrowind/mods/47954)
 Renames keys so they'll have a consistent naming scheme.